 Criminal gangs exert heavy territorial control.
 Extortion, restrictions on mobility, threats and intimidation, kidnapping, sexual violence and homicides are common.
 Massacres occur regularly.
 This context has been likened to a war situation.

 The internally displaced people live in slums or informal settlements in big cities that are increasingly controlled by gangs, and lack basic services, education, and income opportunities.

-Despite nascent government efforts, the inability of the governments to protect people, forces many to flee their countries.
-Most flee to Mexico and the U.S., or to Costa Rica and Panama.
-Hundreds of thousands are deported to their countries, where they require assistance and protection.
+Despite nascent government efforts, the inability of the governments to protect people forces many to flee their countries.
+Most flee to Mexico and the US, or to Costa Rica and Panama.
+Hundreds of thousands are deported back to their home countries, where they require assistance and protection.

 We run operations in two countries in NCA.
 We work in Honduras, from our two field offices there, and in El Salvador, where we work in partnership with the Norwegian Red Cross and the Salvadorian Red Cross.

 People fleeing violence often remain anonymous in fear of reprisals.
 This makes it difficult for humanitarian organisations, including NRC, to reach them.

 In Honduras, we aim to ensure that children and youth have access to education and safe schools.
 Our teams:

 - identify out-of-school children and youth, and establish study groups for those who want to continue their education

 - prepare children to resume education activities and also to gain basic skills to remain safe

 - support local and national institutions to fulfil displaced children’s right to education